bearfly1990/PowerScript/Java/Scripts/DBCompare.md

 So I find an example code in web and enhance it to fit my situation, and there is a precondition that the table should have the id.
 And the result is the unmatched id.

-I will update it better if I'm free.

 ```Java
 package com.ssgx.pamreport.test.dbcompare.dao;